Tom Hiddleston on Loki's successful MCU journey: His vulnerabilities make him relatable | Entertainment

 - India

-''Loki'', Marvel Studios' third series at Disney Plus, centres on Hiddleston's witty master of magic, who lands at Time Variance Authority (TVA) following the events of 2019's feature film ''Avengers: Endgame''.
+''Loki'', Marvel Studios' third series at Disney Plus, centres on Hiddleston's witty master of magic, following the events of 2019's feature film ''Avengers: Endgame''.

 While the movies have mainly touched upon Loki's mischievous side, the series aims to give an insight into what hides beneath the wickedness of the fan-favourite villain.